 LGIB is classified under 3 groups according to the amount of bleeding, as shown in the image below.
-Massive hemorrhage is a life-threatening condition and requires transfusion of at least 5 U of blood.
+Massive hemorrhage is a life-threatening condition and requires transfusion of at least 4 units (U) of blood.

 Types of lower gastrointestinal (GI) bleeding.
 HR = heart rate; SBP = systolic blood pressure.

 LGIB has a mortality rate ranging from about 10-20%, with patients of advanced age (>60 y) and patients with comorbid conditions (eg, multiorgan system disease, transfusion requirements in excess of 5 U, need for operation, and recent stress, such as surgery, trauma, and sepsis) at greatest risk.
 LGIB is more likely in the elderly because of a higher incidence of diverticulosis and vascular disease in these groups.
 The incidence of LGIB is higher in men than in women.